A preschool pirate theme is perfect for summer camps! Of course, every kiddo I know would love these pirate activities at any point during the year.

 The children can explore science and sensory concepts while having a blast.
 We created our treasure bottles two different ways, and I love how they both turned out.
 Be sure to ask the kiddos about where they found their treasure!
 That makes for some great imaginative story telling and vocabulary.

 CRAFT GOLDEN DOUBLOONS.

-Little pirates will have a blast making their own gold coins out of salt dough like Twodaloo.
+Little pirates will have a blast making their own gold coins out of salt dough or play dough.
 So many math games and activities could be played with the pirates’ gold coins!